Ice hockey in Canada: History

-In September 1972, Canada's best hockey players from the National Hockey League (NHL) played the elite amateurs from the Soviet Union in a friendly series.
-When Canadian prime minister Pierre Trudeau met his Soviet counterpart, Alexei Kosygin, in 1971, their discussions included increasing the hockey competitions between the two countries.
+In September 1972, Canada's best hockey players from the NHL played the elite amateurs from the Soviet Union in an exhibition series.
+When Canadian prime minister Pierre Trudeau had met his Soviet counterpart, Alexei Kosygin, in 1971, their discussions included increasing the hockey competitions between the two countries.
 Soon after, hockey hierarchies of both nations decided on a series of eight games, four to be played across Canada and four in Moscow.
-For Canadians, the Summit Series was intended to be a celebration of their global supremacy in ice hockey.
+For Canadians, the Summit Series was intended to be a celebration of their global supremacy in hockey.
 The architects of Soviet hockey, on the other hand, had designs on surprising Canada and the world with their skill and claiming the Canadian game as their own.
+The Summit Series was the catalyst for a re-examination of the Canadian hockey system, organization, coaching, and training methods.
+The changes in Canadian hockey, along with the acceptance of professional players in international play, would eventually lead to a return to international competition in the 1990s, culminating in Canada's first gold medal victory at the 2002 Winter Olympics in 50 years and repeating the feat at home in Vancouver in 2010.

-The Summit Series was the catalyst for a re-examination of the Canadian hockey system, organization, coaching and training methods.
-The changes in Canadian ice hockey, along with the acceptance of professional players in international play, would eventually lead to a return to international competition in the 1990s, and an Olympic gold medal in 2002, Canada's first in fifty years.
-The 1990s also saw the introduction of international championships in women's ice hockey, with a Canadian national women's team formed, leading to Olympic participation, and the development of professional women's hockey.
+While professional hockey took the spotlight in Canada, amateur hockey's significance in the nation continued.
+In 1975, the Canadian Hockey League was created to oversee the amateur major junior hockey teams within Canada, split between the three major junior hockey leagues, the Ontario Hockey League, the Western Hockey League, and the Quebec Maritimes Junior Hockey League.
+The Canadian leagues, each a descendant of the amateur leagues that spawned in the nascent years of hockey in Canada, provide the transition from minor ice hockey to university and professional leagues.
+Initially only operating in Canada, the leagues expanded south into the United States.
+The Canadian university hockey championship, under the governing body of U Sports, was established in 1962 and their trophy, the University Cup was first awarded in 1963.
+The trophy was renamed the David Johnston University Cup for the former governor general of Canada, David Johnston in 2018.

-The Hockey Hall of Fame, located in Toronto, Ontario, is the permanent home of many ice hockey trophies, including the Stanley Cup.
-The Hall also honours the greatest ice hockey players, inducting players annually.
-Some of the great Canadian hockey players honoured in the Hall include Wayne Gretzky of Ontario, who holds many NHL scoring records; Maurice Richard of Montreal, a hero in Quebec, who led the Montreal Canadiens to eight Stanley Cups; Gordie Howe of Saskatchewan, and Bobby Orr of Ontario, among many others.
+The Hockey Hall of Fame, located in Toronto, Ontario, is the permanent home of many hockey trophies, including the Stanley Cup.
+The Hall also honours the greatest hockey players, inducting players annually.
+Some of the great Canadian hockey players honoured in the Hall include Wayne Gretzky, who holds many NHL scoring records; Maurice Richard, a hero in Quebec; Gordie Howe; and Bobby Orr, among many others.